 One of my favorite things about Winter is warming my kitchen by making soups and stews in my Dutch Oven.
 I almost forgot about the Polar Vortex while I slurped this steamy, hearty, summer in your mouth creation.

+Check out the new Clay Coyote Flameware Skillets in our Made at the Coyote Shop.
 I made mini empanadas for our Cuban themed Christmas party.
 My secret is using wonton wrappers.
-Those little babies make easy work of everything from gnocchi to pot stickers.
-They are a bit putsy, but worth the effort!
-Served with a cilantro sour cream,
+Those little babies make easy work of everything from gnocchi to

 This recipe submitted for our tagine recipe contest by Jodi Edstrom was our 3rd place winner.
 She used pheasant, which is local to our area.
 We loved that she created the tagine with traditional Moroccan elements, and then personalized it by using local